-So far, we have found the Responsible Wool Standard (RWS), which ensures that farms use best practices to protect the land, and treat the animal decently.
+So far, we have found the Responsible Wool Standard (RWS), which ensures that farms use best practices to protect the land and treat the animals decently.

-Certified organic wool guarantees that pesticides and parasiticides are not used on the pastureland or the sheep themselves, and that good cultural and management practices of livestock are used.
+Certified organic wool guarantees that pesticides and parasiticides are not used on the pastureland or the sheep themselves and that good cultural and management practices are used for livestock.
 Certified organic wool is still pretty rare on the market.
 GOTS seems to be the only organization certifying organic wool.

 WHAT IS RESPONSIBLE WOOL?

 Wool is a natural fiber with a long history of being used in textiles for generations.
 It’s known for thermal insulation, relatively low odor retention, and moisture-wicking.
-There are many different varieties of wool, from course wool to very fine, merino wool.
+There are many different varieties of wool, from coarse wool to very fine merino wool.
 The use of merino wool is growing across the apparel market, and especially in the outdoor industry.

 The Responsible Wool Standard (RWS) is an independent, voluntary standard.
 On farms, the certification verifies that sheep are treated concerning their Five Freedoms and also verifies best practices in land management.
 Through the processing stages, certification ensures that wool from certified farms is properly identified and tracked.